IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page workflowFacilityIds | int | workflow Facility ID is one of the unique identifier for this workflow facility record. workflowIds | int | Unit Type Ids is the unique identifier of the associated workflow. facilityIds | int | Units is one of he unique identifier of the associated facility.
+PageSize | int | The number of results per page workflowFacilityIds | int | Workflow Facility IDs are the unique identifier for the associated facility within the workflow. workflowIds | int | Workflow IDs are the unique identifier for workflows (the named form or workflow type+date completed). facilityIds | int | Facility IDs are the unique identifier for the associated facility.

 ### 18. Workflow Person Table

 This section outlines how to retrieve data from the Workflow Person table using the provided endpoint.
-You have the flexibility to fetch specific data by including worfflow person Ids, workflow Ids and person Ids.
+You have the flexibility to fetch specific data by including workflow person Ids, workflow Ids and person Ids.
 The Unit type endpoint also supports pagination for managing large datasets effectively.

 > Example Request